History

 History Curriculum Intent

-• Understanding of the chronology of major historical eras and events studied
+• Understand the chronology of major historical eras and events studied

-• Development of an extensive base of historical vocabulary
+• Develop an extensive base of historical vocabulary

 • Recognise the difference between primary and secondary sources of evidence

-• knowledge of causes and consequences of significant world events studied
+• Expand knowledge of causes and consequences of significant world events studied

-• Knowledge of significant individuals and places who/that have influenced life today
+• Develop knowledge of significant individuals and places who/that have influenced life today

-• Similarity and Difference Time periods can be both similar and different at the same time – Time periods can have both similarities and differences, and criteria can be used to compare periods of time
+• Appreciating that time periods can have both similarities and differences and criteria can be used to compare periods of time

-• Substantive Knowledge – Knowledge is unique to each time period, but is interconnected across time – People, organisations, places and events of the past are unique to their time periods but have a curious relationship with those of other periods.
-Pupils learn to recognise the defining characteristic features of a period or event through physical features, such as dress, architecture, transport, and the ideas that shape the period
+• Recognising the defining characteristic features of a period or event through physical features, such as dress, architecture, transport, and the ideas that shape the period

 History Curriculum Implementation